J-Rebs/friendly-couscous/MusicTonic/README.md

 ## 2. Unit Tests

 The routes above are tested at the controller and service layer where applicable.
-Tests are run using J-Unit and can be run by executive the maven tests command in Intelli-J. Whenever our application deploys to Heroku, it builds and deploys the Maven project with all unit tests run as well.
+Tests are run using J-Unit and can be run by executive the maven tests command in IntelliJ.
+Whenever our application deploys to Heroku, it builds and deploys the Maven project with all unit tests run as well.

 Future development will add higher levels of coverage for our service.